Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/Remove-AzureRmEventHubNamespace.md

 PS C:\> Remove-AzureRmEventHubNamespace -ResourceId "ARM id of the Event Hub namespace to be deleted/removed"
 ```

-Removes the Event Hubs namespace provided thorugh ARM Id in $resourceid/string for -ResourceId parameter.
+Removes the Event Hubs namespace provided through ARM Id in $resourceid/string for -ResourceId parameter.

 ## PARAMETERS